-Pfizer will buy NextWave Pharma for up to $700MOctober 22nd, 2012 in Medications /
+Pfizer will buy NextWave Pharma for up to $700MOctober 22, 2012 in Medicine & Health / Medications

 (AP)—Pfizer said Monday it will buy NextWave Pharmaceuticals Inc., a company that makes a liquid attention deficit hyperactivity disorder drug, in a deal worth as much as $700 million.